ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

-# FlowCards: A Concept of Declarative Framework for Development of Ergo Contracts
+# FlowCards: A Concept of Declarative Framework for Development of Ergo dApps

 ## Introduction